OSVR/OSVR-Core/plugins/videobasedtracker/doc/Developing.md

 ### Config files

-The OSVR video-based tracker is run using configuration files that can include descriptions of the sensors it should be looking for, including their flash patterns and 3D positions.
+The OSVR video-based tracker is run using [json](http://www.json.org/)-formatted configuration files that can include descriptions of the sensors it should be looking for, including their flash patterns and 3D positions.
 It is also possible to adjust parameters of the algorithm from within the configuration file, enabling peformance tuning without recompilation.
 A configuration file that handles just the back-plate sensor on the OSVR HDK is shown below, with a description of its entries following.

     {
         "drivers": [{
             "plugin": "com_osvr_VideoBasedHMDTracker",
             "driver": "VideoBasedHMDTracker",
             "params": {
-                "cameraID": 0,
                 "showDebug": true,
                 "solveIterations": 5,
                 "maxReprojectionAxisError": 4,